Joc Pederson: Early life

 Pederson was born in Palo Alto, California, and is the son of Shelly (née Cahn) and Stu Pederson.
 Stu played in eight games for the Los Angeles Dodgers in 1985, and spent 12 years in Minor League Baseball.
 Joc's mother was an athletic trainer in college.
-He is Jewish by birth, and has played for the Israel national baseball team.
+He is Jewish by birth (his mother is Jewish), and has played for the Israel national baseball team.
 Pederson's Jewish maternal great-great-great-grandfather and great-great-great-uncle immigrated to the United States in the 1840s, and were charter members of synagogue Temple Emanuel in San Francisco.
 His great-great-grandfather Leopold Cahn (born in 1864; son of Israel Cahn, a wool merchant), great-grandmother Zelda Sugarman (born in 1907), and great-great-grandmother Fannie Morris (born in 1873) were born in San Francisco.
 Pederson grew up a San Francisco Giants fan.

 Joc's older brother, Tyger, played baseball for the University of the Pacific, and then played second base in the Dodgers minor league system.
 Joc's eldest brother, Champ, has Down syndrome and sometimes stays with him during the season.
-His younger sister, Jacey, is an elite national amateur soccer player who played forward on the US Under-17 and Under-19 Women's National Soccer Teams and has played for the UCLA Bruins women's soccer team.
-Through 2021, Pederson was second among Jewish baseball players in career home run frequency (behind Hank Greenberg), ninth in career home runs (behind Kevin Youkilis and Mike Lieberthal), and tenth in career slugging percentage (behind Sid Gordon).
+His younger sister, Jacey, played soccer as a forward for the United States national under-17 team and played college soccer for the UCLA Bruins.
+Through 2022, Pederson was second among Jewish baseball players in career home run frequency (behind Hank Greenberg), seventh in career home runs (behind Al Rosen), and eighth in career slugging percentage (behind Ron Blomberg).

 Pederson attended Palo Alto High School.
 In his senior year, Pederson batted .466 with a .577 on-base percentage (OBP) and an .852 slugging percentage, with 20 stolen bases in 22 attempts, playing center field and leading off for the school's baseball team.
 He also played for the school's football team, leading it with 30 receptions in his senior year, for 650 yards and 9 touchdowns.
 Pederson was the team's number one wide receiver, racking up more yards and touchdowns than his teammate, future NFL two-time All Pro First Team wide receiver Davante Adams, who was a Junior at the time.
 Pederson graduated in 2010.